 Research shows Facebook may have a detrimental value to human existence.
 It detracts from face-to-face relationships, increases sedentary behavior, erodes self-esteem, and could compound the affects of addiction.
 It creates feelings of envy, increased instances of stalking, divorce, and depression, and has a negative impact on both sleep and academic performance in students.

 Overall, our results showed that, while real-world social networks were positively associated with overall well-being, the use of Facebook was negatively associated with overall well-being.
 These results were particularly strong for mental health; most measures of Facebook use in one year predicted a decrease in mental health in a later year.
 We found consistently that both liking others’ content and clicking links significantly predicted a subsequent reduction in self-reported physical health, mental health, and life satisfaction.

 Facebook isn’t an inherently evil company — at least we hope it isn’t.
-But playing fast and loose with its users’ mental health has severe consequences, consequences Facebook doesn’t seem to consider when finding ways to keep us engaged, mental health be damned.
+But playing fast and loose with its users’ emotions has severe consequences, consequences Facebook doesn’t seem to consider when finding newer, more pervasive ways to keep us engaged, mental health be damned.

 Like all social networks, the goal is to keep users on the site and digging through content.
 The longer they keep us on the site (or app) the more ads they can force feed using intelligence we’re willfully giving away while consuming saidcontent.
 In this never-ending feedback loop social networks use gathered intelligence and industry insight to design platforms in a way that exploit the mind’s vulnerabilities.